JuanGarcia0418/holbertonschool-sorting_algorithms/README.md

 # Background Context
 This project is meant to be done by groups of two students.
-Each group of two should '#FF0000'pair program'#FF0000' for at least the mandatory part.
+Each group of two should pair program for at least the mandatory part.

 # Resources
 ## Read or watch: